4/29/2025

 Chief Banking and Revenue Officer

 David, this is Jim Collins.
 I'll take that one.
-As we finished up the home federal conversion and we start to look at our business plan going forward, we're realigning our resources.
+As we finish up the home federal conversion and we start to look at our business plan going forward, we're realigning our resources.
 And with that realignment, we're agreeing that we will not add additional costs.
-What I mean by that is we have the ability to swap out some resources when we can be a good source of money for our bankers in the – in our growth markets.
-And we're committed to growing C&I in that big market space.
-So when we see the right talent for our culture, we will go after it.
-But we will make sure that it aligns with our realignment of resources.
+What I mean by that is we have the ability to swap out some resources when we can be opportunistic to find good, solid C&I bankers in our growth markets, and we're committed to growing C&I in that big market space.
+So when we see the right talent for our culture, we will go after it, but we will make sure that it aligns with our realignment of resources.

 speaker